-NOTE: Due to the rapid advancement of IS technology, any Information Systems course taken prior to 5 years before the student's application will not be accepted as equivalent to any required Information Systems course.
-At the discretion of the Registrar, these courses may be applied as electives or career self-development electives.
+NOTE: Due to the rapid advancement of Information Systems technology, any Information Systems course taken prior to 5 years before the student's application will not be accepted as equivalent to any required Information Systems course.
 Students who profess proficiency in these areas are welcome to apply for Credit by Exam.

 Transfer evaluation of Vascular Technology, Diagnostic Medical Sonography, Cardiac Sonography, Physical Therapist Assistant, and Surgical Technology curriculum candidates are based upon criteria specified in program guidelines and according to program-specific accreditation standards.
-Only grades of B or above will be considered for transfer into these programs.